steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 Interestingly, it seems that the master branch of lldb can reconstruct enough context to be able to make basic debugging work, where the version of Xcode 11.5 just gives ip with the `Couldn't IRGen expression` error.

 After rubber-ducking this problem with a friend, he tried to reproduce the problem but it magically worked at his machine - debugging was fast and worked with Xcode 11.5.
 The difference?
 We downloaded a zip and unpacked it in `/tmp` where I use my home directory.
-First I tried to use a different username; created a separate user in the VM and did the same steps.
+First I tried to use a different username; created a separate user in the VM and did the same steps, same  `IRGen` error.

-Then we looked where the strings "steipete/Projects/lldb-debug-test" (part of the folder I compiled the binary) actually are.
-The `-no-serialize-debugging-options` flag promised that these strings are not stored in the binary (?) and indeed a `PSPDFKit | strings` check didn't find anything.
+Then we looked where the strings containing `steipete/Projects/lldb-debug-test` (part of the folder I compiled the binary) actually are.
+The `-no-serialize-debugging-options` flag promised that these strings are not stored in the binary and indeed a `PSPDFKit | strings` check didn't find anything.

 Then it came to me: the dSYMs!
 I deleted the dSYM bundles that are simply stored in the same folder as the framework, did a clean rebuild inclusive deleting DerivedData and voila - no more `Couldn't IRGen expression`!
 Lldb also initialized noticeable faster, and there was no trace of the build path in the log.